 This Thai Beef & Broccoli Stir-Fry is even more delicious than the Chinese version, with more depth of flavor and slightly more spice (this can be adjusted according to your liking).
 The beef is cut thinly and stir-fried quickly and easily together with broccoli, red pepper, and a delicious stir-fry sauce.

 This beef salad recipe offers a feast of flavors and textures with every bite!
 This salad is based on the famous "Waterfall Beef" dish in Thailand, so called because of the splashing sound of juices falling on a hot grill.

-You and your family as well as guests will rave over this Thai BBQ steak, and it also happens to be easy to make.
-Just stir together the simple marinade mixture, massage into the steak, and marinade as long as possible (up to 24 hours).
+You and your family as well as guests will rave over this Thai Grilled steak, and it also happens to be easy to make.
+Just stir together the simple marinade mixture, slather over the steak, and leave to marinate.
 The marinade is Thai in origin with influence from the Chinese-Thai sector, and is quite simply fantastic.
 Put this recipe on your must-try list!